DIVER-1: Scaling Intracranial EEG Foundation Models for Transferable Representations: Extended Results

-{And for MAYO (seizure detection), we chosed only 1 sec model, because MAYO has 6 s window that is too long for 0.1 s model's context.
-We compared the frozen and full finetuning model in each model size in Table~\ref{table:Mayo dataset scaling and frozen vs fullft}.
+For MAYO (seizure detection), we compare within only the 1s model family, as MAYO uses a 6s window that is too long for the context length of the 0.1s models.
+Under the 0.1s setting, we were able to evaluate only the frozen Tiny model, while the remaining variants could not be run.
+We compared the frozen and full finetuning model in each model size for DIVER-1-1s in Table~\ref{table:mayo_dataset_scaling_and_frozen_vs_fullft}.
 In contrast to the Neuroprobe results, we found that full fine-tuning outperformed the frozen for the Tiny, Small and XL model, even though it was slightly worse for the Large and Base models.
-Since our preprocessing clips signal amplitudes above a certain threshold (200 μV), so pretrained-dataset's distribution can differ from seizure data, which contains spikes with much larger amplitudes; under this distribution shift, fully fine-tuned models may therefore tend to achieve better performance.
-For the linear baseline, the highest performance was obtained with the Large model, whereas under full-finetuning the Tiny model achieved the best performance. }
+Since our preprocessing clips signal amplitudes above a certain threshold (200 \si{\micro\volt}), so pretrained-dataset's distribution can differ from seizure data, which contains spikes with much larger amplitudes; under this distribution shift, fully fine-tuned models may therefore tend to achieve better performance.
+For the linear baseline, the highest performance was obtained with the Large model, whereas under full-finetuning the Tiny model achieved the best performance.